Skip to main content

 Understand Standards and Rules

 A standard is an agreed-upon, documented set of rules or criteria that ensures consistent, compatible, and high-quality code across your team.
-Here is a basic example of standard:
+Here is a basic example of a standard:

 Standard: Back-end unit testsRules for this standard:

-• Use assertive names in test names (it("returns ..." instead of it("should return") ))
+• Use assertive names in test names (it("returns ..." instead of it("should return"))

 • Structure tests with the AAA pattern